 Can we talk about a unified Europe or a European identity?
 Can we observe a distinct Balkan identity emerging in films over the last two decades?

-Taking inspiration from the Balkans Beyond Borders Film Festival theme this year, “Tagged in a changing world”, BBB is organising a roundtable with a title – question: “Europeanization of the Balkans?
-The Round Table will take place as parallel activity of the Festival on Friday, 16 of December at 15:00 to 18:00.
+Taking inspiration from the Balkans Beyond Borders Film Festival theme this year, “Tagged in a changing world”, BBB organized a roundtable with a title – question: “Europeanization of the Balkans?”
+The Round Table took place as parallel activity of the Festival on Friday, 16 of December at 15:00 to 18:00.

 Gergana Doncheva, PhD, Institute of Balkan Studies, Bulgarian Academy of Sciences

-Miruna Troncotă, Lecturer at National University of Political Studies and Public Administration
+Miruna Troncotă, Lecturer at National University of Political Studies and Public Administration, Postdoctoral Researcher (SNSPA, Romania), BBB Ambassador for Romania, Writer

 Veroniki Krikoni, Project Manager, European Cultural Studies